With or without replacement? Sampling uncertainty in Shepp's urn scheme

 The urn scheme described above was originally formulated in relation to the classical optimal stopping problem of maximising the average value of a sequence of independent and identically distributed random variables (see \cite{Br,CR,Dv}, among others).
-Moreover, the urn scheme has become canonical when considering related problems considered in the literature.
-For example, \cite{CGK} considered an extension in which the stopper exhibits risk-aversion (modelled as the limited ability to endure negative fluctuations in the running total).
-An extension in which the stopper is able to draw more than one ball at a time was also considered in \cite{DK}.
-Related to the current note, \cite{CZLW} (and subsequently \cite{Hu}) considered the urn problem when the composition of balls in the urn was not known with certainty (i.e., when $p+m$ is known but $p$ is not).
+The scheme has also been considered in relation to numerous other problems considered in the subsequent literature.
+For example, in \cite{CGK}, the authors consider an extension in which the stopper exhibits risk-aversion (modelled as the limited ability to endure negative fluctuations in the running total).
+An extension in which the stopper is able to draw more than one ball at a time is also considered in \cite{DK}.
+Related to the current note, \cite{CZLW} (and subsequently \cite{Hu}) consider the urn problem where the composition of balls in the urn is not known with certainty (i.e., where $p+m$ is known but $p$ is not).

 The aim of the present note is to introduce a variant of Shepp's urn problem in which the sampling procedure used is not known with certainty.
 Specifically, while the result of each draw is observable, we assume that the optimal stopper is uncertain about whether or not the balls are removed from the urn after sampling.
 In other words, whether sampling is done \emph{with or without replacement}.
 Since the probability of sampling a given ball type is different under the two different sampling procedures, sequentially observing the random draws will reveal statistical information about the true procedure being used.
-Hence, we adopt a Bayesian approach and assume the optimal stopper has a prior belief of $\pi$ that the samples are being replaced.
-They then sequentially update this belief (via Bayes) after each random draw.
+Hence, we adopt a Bayesian approach and assume the optimal stopper has a prior belief of $\pi$ that the samples are not being replaced.
+They then, sequentially, update this belief (via Bayes) after each random draw.
 Since the goal is to maximise the expected payout upon stopping, any stopping rule must account for the expected learning that will occur over time.